foopod/intermittentFasting/howto.md

 layout: page
 title: How does it work?
 weight: 1
+description: "A quick and simple explanation of different ways to intermittently fast."
 ---

 There are a few main ways that people fast, have a read and then an experiment to find out what is going to be best for you.